lipglossuserr/Mochi-Cant-Study/README.md

 # 📄 License

-This project is developed for educational and research purposes.
+This project is developed as Visual Programming (CSE 4402) Lab coursework.

 ---